Fire services

 If in doubt, seek local advice.

-Some laws and regulations can be applied in a way that discriminates against the LGBTI community.
-Including for pornography and prostitution.
+Some laws and regulations may be applied in a way that discriminates against the LGBTQIA+ community, including for pornography and prostitution.

 More information:

-The Islamic holiday month of Ramadan is observed in Indonesia.
+The Islamic holy month of Ramadan is observed in Indonesia.
 Respect religious and cultural customs and laws at this time.

 Aceh is governed as a special territory, not a province, and has a degree of special autonomy.

-Some aspects of sharia law are upheld.
-This includes punishments that don't apply in other parts of Indonesia.
+Sharia police enforce sharia law.
+This includes regulations and punishments that don't apply in other parts of Indonesia.
+Punishments may include caning, fines, and imprisonment.

 Sharia law doesn't allow: